-This is a sponsored post written by me on behalf of Green Dot.
-All opinions are 100% mine.
 Getting your finances in order is a must, and Green Dot can help!
-If it’s time to change your financial life, learn how to make a budget, and stick to it with these easy steps.
+If it’s time to change your financial life, learn how to make a budget, and stick to it with these easy budgeting tips for beginners.

 I was recently crunching my financial numbers and realized that I have been spending too much money.
 I have usually been pretty good with my finances, but as of late, I have been overspending more than usual and it’s time to put a clamp on it!